DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 The final export option, **Share Map URL** requires either a Carto or Dropbox account to generate a shareable URL.

-### Uploading Data in Flowmmap.gl
+### Uploading Data in Flowmap.gl

 Now let's explore how to make a map using Flowmap.
 Becaue Flowmap is meant for visualizing connections and movement, the data has to be prepared in a more specific way than Kepler.
 You'll see that we have two CSV files already prepared: **Flowmap_Places** and **Flowmap_Flows**.
-You can think of these as similar to sources and targets. **Flowmap_Places** defines the source, with an id, name, and coordinates.
-The **Flowmap_Flows** creates the connections between the places.
+You can think of these as similar to sources and targets. **Flowmap_Places** defines the source, with an id, name, and coordinates. **Flowmap_Flows** creates the connections between the places.

 To get a map going in Flowmap, follow the below instructions: